abhicity/ABHI-DJANGO/Activity/Dec/22-12-22-thu/activity_list.md

     a. isidintifier() and isnumeric()
     b. find() and casefold()
     c. split() and splitlines()

-2. Write a function called rotate_word that takes a string and an integer as parameters, and that fucntion should return a new string containing the letters from the original string “rotated” by the given amount.
-For example, “cheer” rotated by 7 is “jolly” and “melon” rotated by −10 is “cubed”. [open](folder/str2.py)
+2. Write a function called rotate_word that takes a string and an integer as parameters, and that function should return a new string containing the letters from the original string “rotated” by the given amount.
+For example, “cheer” rotated by 7 is “jolly” and “melon” rotated by −10 is “cubed”.

+EG:
+cheer => ROTATED 7 TIMES => jolly

+c ==> rotate by 7 ==> j
+h ==> rotate by 7 ==> o
+o ==> rotate by 7 ==> l

+count letters from c to j it is 7 count letters from h to o it is 7 [open](folder/str2.py)

 3. Ask the user for a string, and then for a number.
 Print out that string, that many times.
 (For example, if the string is Python and the number is 3 you should print out PythonPythonPython.) [open](folder/str3.py)